 There’s a hidden tax on student loans.
 At least, that’s the case several U.S. Senators are making.
-They’ve put forth a new bill, the Student Loan Tax Elimination Act, that if passed would get rid of student loan origination fees charged by the federal government.
+They’ve put forth a new bill in June 2019, the Student Loan Tax Elimination Act, that if passed would get rid of student loan origination fees charged by the federal government.

 Unfortunately, the Student Loan Tax Elimination has yet to go anywhere—which means student loan origination fees are unlikely to go anywhere, either.